An American Post-Impressionist

 Charles Reiffel: An American Post-Impressionist proposes a fresh assessment of the artist, firmly reestablishing his place as a national figure in the canon of American painting and shedding light on a splendid page in the history of American Post-Impressionism and Expressionism.

 Ariel Plotek is assistant curator at the San Diego Museum of Art.
-Bram Dijkstra is professor emeritus of American and comparative literature at the University of California, San Diego.
+Other contributors include Bram Dijkstra and Keith Colestock.